yilserkan/Bagster-Hypercasual---Game-Jam/README.md

 This was my first game which i created for a game jam.
 We created this game with a team of 5 people.
 It is about a bag which is being thrown in the trash from its owner.

 ### Gameplay
-The player has a starting level of 1 in every Level.He can eat bags which have a lower level to increase his/her level.
+The player has a starting level of 1 in every Level.
+He can eat bags which have a lower level to increase his/her level.
 If the player collides with obstacles his/her level will be increased according to the collided obstacle.

 ### First Cinematic
 In this cinematic the owner takes two bags and throws one of them into the thrascan.
 The bag jumps out of the thrashcan and becomes a monster bag.